MissStrong/ICS4U/Unit 1/Note 3 - Data Types.md

 | `boolean` | The values `true` or `false`.                                | `false`       |
 | `char`    | One Unicode character.
 It is enclosed in single quotation marks `'`. | `\u0000`      |

-When you are mentioning a variable or a constant for the first time, you **declare** it by writing its **data type** and choosing a name for the variable.
-You can choose to **assign** a value to the variable on the same line as the declaration, or you can choose to do this on a separate line.
+When we are mentioning a variable or a constant for the first time, we **declare** it by writing its **data type** and choosing a name for the variable.
+We can choose to **assign** a value to the variable on the same line as the declaration, or we can choose to do this on a separate line.

 For example, these two pieces of code accomplish essentially the same thing.